-If you answered A: In general, Worriers and Avoiders tend to be more concerned about what they have in the bank now, or their net worth.
+If you answered A: In general, Complicators and Contemplators tend to be more concerned about what they have in the bank now, or their net worth.
 Whether or not they're actually looking at their bank account balance, how much they have in the bank is what they're thinking about the most.

 For Question 2:

-If you answered B: In general, Avoiders and Money Monks tend to let things happen as they come.
-Avoiders will wait until someone is literally knocking on their door to handle something and Money Monks go with how they're feeling for the day.
+If you answered B: In general, Contemplators and Money Monks tend to let things happen as they come.
+Contemplators will wait until someone is literally knocking on their door to handle something and Money Monks go with how they're feeling for the day.
 They are more reactive to money situations.

-AA - The Worrier: More Money, More Problems!
+AA - The Complicator: More Money, More Problems!

 You’re always concerned about your money, no matter how much you have.
 You spend your time wondering if you have enough and think about how much you should have by now.
 You never feel settled in your finances and you keep very close tabs on your inflows and outflows.
 Every bill is checked meticulously and every letter and email is filed carefully so you don’t miss a thing.
 (Hopefully.)

-AB - The Avoider: I'll take care of it tomorrow...
+AB - The Contemplator: I'll take care of it tomorrow...

 There is a stack of unopened envelopes somewhere in your house with your name on it.
 Thinking about money is so stressful, you’d rather not deal with it right now.
 Or even tomorrow or the next day.
-You never know how much money is in your bank account, you hope to remember to pay the minimums on your credit cards, and you keep meaning to open your mail, but somehow it always piles up.
+You keep your bank account balance in your head (but never look at the actual statements), you hope to remember to pay the minimums on your credit cards, and you keep meaning to open your mail, but somehow it always piles up.

-BA - The Amasser: More Money, NO Problems!
+BA - The Paper Chaser: More Money, NO Problems!

 You're so focused on the income you're making (or could be making) that you don't think about what you're spending.
 You figure that if you spend your time making more money, it will solve all your money problems.
 When you want something, your first thought is where can you make some extra money to get it?
 You often find yourself chasing a series of short term goals vs. planning for the long term.
 Your long term plan is to keep making more money.